Alex-Windle/react-orderman-client-Alex-Windle/docs/m1_instructions.md

 </p>

 # TalkRise OrderMan Milestone 1
 These are the docs for Milestone 1 of this project.
 They are meant to tell you *what* to do, but not *how* to do it in great detail.
-If you need additional help, see the reference solution by checking out branch [`m1_complete`](https://github.com/TalkRise/React_OrderMan/tree/m1_complete), ask your instructor, or ask another student.
+If you need additional help, see the reference solution by checking out branch [`m1_complete`](https://github.com/TalkRise/React_OrderMan/tree/m1_complete), or feel free to ask your instructor or other students.

 When you are done with this milestone, you should have

-* Created a login and sign up page
+* Created Login and Signup pages
 * Setup a common layout between them for unauthenticated pages
-* Used React-Router to route between the pages
+* Used `react-router-dom` to route between the Login and Signup pages

-You DO NOT need to have the forms working at this point, which means you can't login or sign up.
-That will be covered in the next milestone once we introduce Redux.
+You DO NOT need to have the Login and Signup forms working yet.
+We will cover the login and signup process in the next milestone when we introduce Redux.

-Here we'll explain how to complete Milestone 1.

 ## When to Use This Guide

-You should use this guide when you are trying to complete Milestone 1
+You should use this guide when you are completing Milestone 1.

 ## Overview